-For the position of Managing Director, the Recruitment and Remuneration Committees will select the best suitable candidate whose knowledge, ability, experience, and understanding of the book business are essential.
+For the position of Managing Director, Deputy Managing Director and senior executive in financial & accounting, the Recruitment and Remuneration Committees will select the best suitable candidate whose knowledge, ability, experience, and understanding of the book business are essential.
 Moreover, the candidate must manage to achieve objective or the Board of Directors pre-determined goal, whereby the Recruitment and Remuneration Committees will propose to the Board of Directors for appointment.

-For executive positions from the position of Deputy Managing Director to department directors, the management will be responsible for recruitment consideration of the most suitable person according to the Human Resource management regulation, and report to the Board of Directors to acknowledge, except when there is an appointment of head of the Internal Audit team, it must first be approved by the Audit Committees.
+For executive positions from the position of department directors, the management will be responsible for recruitment consideration of the most suitable person according to the Human Resource management regulation, and report to the Board of Directors to acknowledge, except when there is an appointment of head of the Internal Audit team, it must first be approved by the Audit Committees.